 7. Repeat these steps for each VM.

-All VMs that have been detached for standalone monitoring will no longer appear in up.time as part of the VMware vCenter server's inventory, or as a virtual machine, and will instead appear and report as a physical Element.
+All VMs that are detached for standalone monitoring no longer appear in Uptime Infrastructure Monitor as part of the VMware vCenter server's inventory, or as a virtual machine, and instead appear and report as a physical Element.